Current Affairs-Topics

 For SSC and other competitive exams, this development is significant in multiple ways:

-• Current affairs relevance: Balod becomes the first child marriage free district, a topic likely for GS and social issues sections.
+• Current affairs relevance: Balod becomes the first child marriage-free district, a topic likely for the GS and social issues sections.

 • Social reform case study: Demonstrates how governance, community involvement, and awareness campaigns achieve social change.

-• Government initiatives: Example of child marriage free India campaign and Bal Vivah Mukt Bharat.
+• Government initiatives: Examples of the Child Marriage Free India campaign and Bal Vivah Mukt Bharat.

 • International collaboration: Shows how UNICEF child protection efforts integrate with national policies.